earthcubearchitecture-project418/mercantile/README.md

 needs to te GraphQL pattern.
 * The docker image uses Google Cloud Run Distro..  but not sure how will it will deploy there yet, need to test that.
+* The wild card and multi word searching works but I need to improve the pattern and error handling and document the approach that maps the GraphQL query structure to SPARQL.
+* Need to establish other search patterns than full text index.
+For example, exact key searches for DOIs or IGSNs.

 ## About
 This is a GraphQL server that connects into a defined RDF triple store.